Random-Wisdom/Silence-Cutter/README.md

 # Silence-Cutter
+## Automatically remove silent parts of video easily
-## My very first practical piece of code
+### My very first practical piece of code

 This small and simple python code lets you automatically remove silent parts from your video, hence saving you a lot of time